lijianweizhuwei/CMPT886/project/final_update.md

 }
 ```
 #### Type Legalization Code(Ideal)
 Ideally, we need to split the vector at first.
 Then we will widen and promote each vector later.
-Here is the generate llvm code after IR pass.
+Here is the generate LLVM code after IR pass.
 We can do that in one instruction.

 ```llvm
 define i32 @main() {